AIRPORT ADMIN RTI DISCLOSURE

 The rules, regulations, instructions, manuals and records, held by it or under its control or used by its employees for discharging its functions :

 All Rules, Regulations, Instructions, Manuals etc. issued by the Govt. of India in respect of government servants are followed for discharged of duties by the officers.
+All these particulars are available at www.cbec.gov.in and www.kolkatacustoms.gov.in.

 (vi)